gerstrong/Commander-Genius/readme.txt

 data files to work.
 You can play all three episodes of the game and some fanmade mods.

-Commander Genius currently runs under Linux/X11 and Windows with SDL.
+Commander Genius currently runs under Linux/X11, Windows and MacOS X with SDL.
+Also portable systems are supported (Wiz)
-In Mac OS X it also runs, but we are still looking for a distributor.
-Check our website to get CG running on MacOs X Systems.

 Commander Genius tries to mostly replicate the original game, however there are also a number of improvements like: